ckormanyos/extended_complex/README.md

 ## Testing and Continuous Integration

 A small test program exercises a variety of non-trivial algebraic and elementary-function values.
-The test program tests both built-in floating point types `float`, `double` and `long double` as well as a $100$-decimal digit type from `Boost.Multiprecision`.
+The test program verifies the extended-complex class for both built-in floating point types `float`, `double` and `long double` as well as a $100$-decimal digit type from `Boost.Multiprecision`.

 Continuous integration runs on Ubuntu with both GCC/clang using the develop branch of modular-boost.